wasp-lang/wasp/waspc/README.md

 Tests are run with `stack test`.
 You can do `stack test --coverage` to see the coverage.

+To run individual test, you can do `stack test --test-arguments "-p \"Some test description to match\""`.

 We don't yet have any integration (e2e) tests, but we plan to add them at some point.
 For now, best way is to manually run a Wasp app with `wasp start` and try stuff out.